National Transfusion Dataset

 The Challenge

-One in 3 Australians will need a blood transfusion some time in their life, according to Monash University.
+One in 3 Australians will need a blood transfusion sometime in their life, according to Monash University.
 In supporting research to improve the quality of life of those living with blood disorders, Monash created the Massive Transfusion Registry (MTR), which captures massive transfusion data across all clinical contexts from 25 hospitals in Australia and New Zealand.

-There is a need to expand the Registry to capture not just massive transfusions, but all transfusions in all settings, including pre-hospital, in hospital and in the community.
+There is a need to expand the Registry to capture not just massive transfusions, but all transfusions in all settings, including pre-hospital, hospital and in the community.

 The Response